Data

 javascriptconst result = await data.get("foo");

-In addition to retrieving a single key, you can also retrieve items by providing the namespace name with a colon and a *
+In addition to retrieving a single key, you can also retrieve items by providing the collection namespace followed by a colon and a *

 as a wildcard.